 “It’s the people,” Carolyn says without hesitation when asked what drives them to volunteer.
 “We love it because we know everybody, and there’s always somebody new to talk to—you can never have too many friends!”

 The photo of the couple says it all: they’re vibrant, intrepid, can-do people who have found their tribe at the Garden.
 And, yes, they’re washing the birch trees (every five years or so, the trees get a brightening scrub).

 Read about five award-winning volunteers in the winter 2014 edition of Keep Growing magazine (page 18).
 Ready to join us as a volunteer and make your mark at the Garden?
 Volunteering starts here.

-If you’re ready to start a new tradition (enough already with the pumpkin pie, pumpkin bread, and pumpkin cookies), consider chef Michael Kingsley’s bourbon pumpkin-pecan fudge (available now at the Garden View Café).
+If you’re ready to start a new tradition (enough already with the pumpkin pie, pumpkin bread, and pumpkin cookies), consider this recipe for bourbon pumpkin-pecan fudge.
 The bourbon gives the fudge a bit of a kick (and who doesn’t need a little jump-start during the holidays?).

 The recipe is simple enough to get the whole family involved.
 Think butter…pumpkin…toasted pecans—what’s not to like?
 And what better way to celebrate the season than to spend time together, break fudge together, and give thanks that you’re able to do so?